Faculty regulations and information

 The rules for the degrees published here are subject to change and may be amended after the publication of this information.

-The General Regulations (G Regulations) apply to all faculties of the University of Pretoria.
-It is expected of each student to familiarise himself or herself well with these regulations.
+The General Regulations (G. Regulations) and General Rules apply to all faculties of the University of Pretoria.
+It is expected of all students to familiarise themselves well with these regulations and rules as well as all faculty-specific and programme-specific regulations and information as stipulated in the online yearbook.
 Ignorance concerning these regulations will not be accepted as an excuse for any transgression.

 Note: Due to the continuous restructuring of the Faculty and the accompanying phased-in introduction of modules and credits, some of the information displayed here may not fully reflect the most recent developments in the Faculty.
 Problems that are experienced as a result of this situation may be taken up with Student Administration.